-Pillsbury Mountain is one of those peaks that is in the middle of nowhere, at least so it seems when you are driving there.
-A maze of backroads will get you there, but you need to take it slow as they can be very rough at times.
-Pillsbury is one of the Adirondacks 100-highest peaks and is home to a fire tower.
+Pillsbury Mountain is one of those peaks that has a spectacular, remote, backcountry feel.
+A maze of scenic backroads will get you there, but you need to take it slow as they can be very rough at times.
+The journey is as much fun as the destination, right?
+Pillsbury is one of the Adirondacks’ 100-highest peaks and, since 1924, is home to a steel fire tower.

 How to get there

 From the intersection of Route 28 and Route 30 in Indian Lake, follow Route 30 toward Speculator.
 Continue for just over 16 miles and turn right on Perkins Clearing Road on the right and follow it to Perkins Clearing, a T-Intersection.
 Take a right onto Military Road, then turn right at the Sled Harbor intersection to get to the trailhead.

 - Distance: 1.6 miles

 - Mountain elevation: 3,589 feet

 From the trailhead, you will descend slightly to cross the Miami River before starting your climb, which is steep out of the riverbank and then moderate for a bit.
 Some areas have tough footing and muddy tread to contend with.
 The grade varies from moderate to steep over the first mile, but begins to level a bit at 1.1 miles.
 After this section, the trail steepens again.
 You’re led to a ridge where views start to open up through the trees.
 The ridge mellows out and a nearly level trail drops you off at the fire tower.